-The complexity of the mangrove forest, the adaptability and vulnerability of the mangrove species and of the entire ecosystem are the basic realities to be considered for the construction of an overall mangrove workplan.
+The complexity of the mangrove forest and the adaptability and vulnerability of mangrove species and of the entire ecosystem are the basic realities to be considered for the construction of an overall mangrove workplan.
 To acquire knowledge of mangrove bio-ecology and rational utilization and management of the system, a large number of variables should be taken into account.

 On the basis of past experience it is clear that knowledge acquired for the utilization of mangroves in one area cannot be directly transferred to other areas without prior adaptation to local environmental conditions.
 Detailed local workplans that consider and include the interests and knowledge of local populations should always be developed on this basis.
-The value of mangrove forests varies widely from place to place as a function of species composition, local productivity of the system and of single species and of the needs of the local population for their livelihood, trade and export.
+The value of mangrove forests varies widely from place to place as a function of species composition, local productivity of the system and of particular species, and the needs of the local population for livelihoods and trade.

 The interaction between international agencies, universities and specialized laboratories must be strengthened as appropriate to facilitate mangrove research and funding.
-In this context collaboration and assistance from all stakeholders is essential to ensure the successful implementation of this ITTO Mangrove Workplan.
+In this context, collaboration and assistance from all stakeholders is essential to ensure the successful implementation of this ITTO Mangrove Workplan.